 Run/Debug Configuration dialog box by doing one of the following:

 - On the main menu, choose .

 - Press Shift+Alt+F10 and choose Edit Configuration on the context menu.

 - To have unit tests executed locally, choose PHPUnit.

-- For remote test execution, choose PHPUnit on Server.
+- For remote test execution, choose PHPUnit by HTTP.